epics-extensions/EPNix/doc/ioc/faq.md

 Meaning, not versioning an App separate from the top.
 This might be justified if you don't intend to share an App in any other top.

-1. First, create a top and an App, as in the [Getting Started] guide.
+1. First, create a top and an App, as in the [StreamDevice tutorial].

 2. Make sure to add an exception for the `exampleApp` folder at the end of the top's `.gitignore` file: